tinkledoomhammer/some-notes/stackedit/Notes/CPP/cplusplus.com tutorial notes.md

 ### Get and put positions
-* the positions at which the next get or put operation is performed `.tellg()` and `.tellp()` return type `streampos` `seekg(streampos)` and `seekp(streampos)` - set the positions, `seekg(streampos, seekdir)` and `seekp...`
+* the positions at which the next get or put operation is performed `.tellg()` and `.tellp()` return type `streampos` `.seekg(streampos)` and `.seekp(streampos)` - set the positions, `.seekg(streamoff seekdir)` and `.seekp(streamoff, seekdir);`
 	* `seekdir` can be one of
 		* `ios::beg` - offset is from the beginning of the stream
 		* `ios::cur` - offset counted from the current position
 		* `ios::end` - offset from the end of the stream
+*

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2MDQ0MDg5OTYsMTgzNjYxNzE5OCw4Nj
-E0OTEwMjksOTE1NTY0NDYyLDQyMDc0NjIzMCwtODU1MzI1NzM5
-LC0xNzg0MDk5ODY0LDIxMzMyMTkyNjcsLTIwNjY5NzYyOTIsLT
-EwMjU1NTQ0MzgsLTk1MTA1MzU5OSwxMTEwMjkyOTA1LC0xNjQ4
-NTMxMjgxLC0xMzExNjg4NTExLC03NDkxMzI2MzYsMjA5Njk4OD
-IyNCwxOTk2MjI1NDk3LC0xNjQ5MjgxNzk2LC0xODg0NzE0NTU1
-LC05OTE0MDcyNF19
+eyJoaXN0b3J5IjpbMTIzMTE0ODYyNSwxODM2NjE3MTk4LDg2MT
+Q5MTAyOSw5MTU1NjQ0NjIsNDIwNzQ2MjMwLC04NTUzMjU3Mzks
+LTE3ODQwOTk4NjQsMjEzMzIxOTI2NywtMjA2Njk3NjI5MiwtMT
+AyNTU1NDQzOCwtOTUxMDUzNTk5LDExMTAyOTI5MDUsLTE2NDg1
+MzEyODEsLTEzMTE2ODg1MTEsLTc0OTEzMjYzNiwyMDk2OTg4Mj
+I0LDE5OTYyMjU0OTcsLTE2NDkyODE3OTYsLTE4ODQ3MTQ1NTUs
+LTk5MTQwNzI0XX0=
 -->